REALWorld Law

 There are also a number of 'free zones' in the UAE.
 These are authorities under which companies can be established with a 100% foreign shareholding.
 Free zone companies can own property in the free zone they are incorporated in, subject to the laws of the particular free zone but, with regard to property outside the free zones, free zone companies are generally not permitted to hold real estate assets in such areas.
 Specific advice should be sought regarding free zones because each one is different in terms of its rules, regulations and practices.

-The corporate governance requirements of an LLC are minimal but do include the appointment of a UAE licensed auditor and a general manager.
+The corporate governance requirements of an LLC in onshore Dubai are minimal but do include the appointment of a UAE licensed auditor and a general manager.
 The shareholders of the LLC can choose whether to have a board of directors or not.